College of Education - Certificate of Graduate Study (COGS) in English as a Second Language (ESL)

 Do I need to speak another language to teach ESL?

 No, to successfully teach ESL, you only need to speak, read, and write English.
-In order to be certified as a Bilingual/Bicultural teacher, you must be proficient in a second language.
+In order to be certified as a Bilingual/Bicultural teacher, you must hold advanced proficiency in English AND in a second language.
 If you are interested in learning more about becoming a bilingual teacher, click here.

 Do I receive a teaching certification upon completion?

-Yes, upon successful completion, candidates are recommended for a New Jersey K-12 English as a Second Language (ESL) Certificate of Eligibility with Advanced Standing (CEAS) or Standard certificate, depending on the license(s) they currently hold.
-Candidates are required to receive a B- or better in each course in order to complete the program.
+Upon successful completion of the ESL COGS program, candidates will be recommended for a New Jersey K-12 English as a Second Language (ESL) Certificate of Eligibility with Advanced Standing (CEAS) or Standard certificate, depending on the license(s) they currently hold.
+Bilingual/Bicultural candidates will be recommended for a New Jersey K-12 Bilingual/Bicultural Endorsement.
+Candidates are required to receive a B- or better in each course in order to complete either program.

 How long does it take to complete the program?

-Most candidates complete the program in 12 to 24 months, depending on how many courses they take each semester.
+Most candidates complete the ESL or BE program in 12 to 24 months, depending on how many courses they take each semester.
 Our courses are accelerated and run as 8-week modules.
 We typically offer two 8-week courses per semester.
 Field experience courses (Practicum & Internship) run over the full 16-week semester.

 When can I begin?